jmurty/xml4h/README.rst

 ...

 - Add support for Python 3 (3.6+)
-- Dropped support for Python 2.
+- Dropped support for Python versions before 2.7.
 - Fix node namespace prefix values for lxml adapter.
 - Improve builder's ``up()`` method to accept and distinguish between a count of parents to step up, or the name of a target ancestor node.